machbase/machbase-neo/index.md

 Latest *{{site.latest_version}}*
 {:.label .label-green }

 Machbase is the fastest timeseries database in the world[^1] with minimal foot-print.
-It is an ideal solution for where requires scalable environment from small server that has only limited resource like Raspberry Pi to horizontally sacle-outed cluster.
+It is an ideal solution for where requires scalable environment from small server that has only limited resource like Raspberry Pi to horizontally scale-outed cluster.
 Machbase Neo is built on the Machbase and adds essential features that are required for IoT industry.
-As result Machbase Neo ingests and be queried data through various types of protocols.
-For example, IoT sensors can send data directly to Machbase Neo via MQTT then applications query the stored data by SQL via HTTP.
+Machbase Neo ingests and handls query data through various protocols.
+For example, IoT sensors can send data directly to Machbase Neo via MQTT then applications query the stored data with SQL via HTTP.

 ## Download